The UK has left the European Union (EU) - here's what you need to know about travelling to the EU from 2021.

 "The ABI (Association of British Insurers) recommends contacting your provider at least four weeks before you travel to seek advice and get sorted with a green card."Ryan Fulthorpe, car insurance expert at GoCompare

-From January 2021, you won’t be able to use your existing pet passport to bring your dog, cat or ferret into the EU and pet travel requirements will change.
+You can no longer use a GB-issued pet passport to bring your dog, cat or ferret into the EU.

 Whatever the changes, you should contact a vet at least four months before you travel.

-If it is added, the UK would be classed as a Part One listed country or a Part Two listed country.
+The UK is now classed as a Part Two listed country.

-Your pet needs to be microchipped and vaccinated against rabies at least 21 days before travel.
+Your pet will need to be microchipped and vaccinated against rabies at least 21 days before travel.

-Dogs may also need to be treated for tapeworm.
+Dogs will also need to be treated for tapeworm before returning to the UK.

-From 1 January 2021, the guarantee of free mobile phone roaming throughout the EU, Iceland, Liechtenstein and Norway will end.
+The guarantee of free mobile phone roaming throughout the EU, Iceland, Liechtenstein and Norway has ended.

 You’re legally protected from getting mobile data charges above £45 without you knowing.